-- Restriction of log raft storage areas along the southeast (Snohomish River) shoreline of Jetty Island (1994 to 1996). - Removal of unnecessary pilings along the Jetty Island shoreline downstream of the dock (2004). - Construction of the Jetty Island berm (1990) that created a productive 15-acre embayment, including nearly 2 acres of fringing marsh. - Multiple beneficial placements of dredged materials on the west side of Jetty Island to maintain the berm and embayment, extend the island shoreline to the south, offset erosion on the west side of the island, increase the amount of wetland marsh habitats. - Upgrading of containment and treatment of runoff from maintenance areas. - Upgrading of water quality treatment of stormwater runoff from parking areas. - Programs to educate marina users regarding proper means of disposal of liquid and solid wastes. - Facilities to encourage marina users to reduce and properly dispose of liquid and solid wastes. - Use of concrete materials in construction or repair of Port facilities, such as Pacific Terminal, the new transient moorage in the southeast corner of the marina, the 10th Street boat launch, and the Jetty Island Dock facility. - Sediment cleanup and construction of the Pacific Terminal (completed in 1997). - Replacement of damaged treated wood fender piles with steel at several marine terminal berths (ongoing). - Construction of a new marina in the 12th Street Waterway (i.e., North Marina) that resulted in a loss of shallow water habitat (through the deepening of approximately 10.2 acres of existing degraded littoral habitat).
-This loss has been offset by creation of 10.2 new acres of littoral habitat in the expanded Union Slough Restoration Site. - 14th Street (Central Marina) Bulkhead Rebuild.
-The existing bulkhead along the north shore of the Central Marina was replaced under a separate permitting action resulting in a net loss of approximately 0.3 acre of shallow (albeit shaded) marine habitat above approximate elevation +6 feet MLLW.
-The Port has mitigated for this loss at the Union Slough Restoration Site. - Puget Sound Initiative Cleanups at Baywood, Everett Shipyard, and several upland sites along the waterfront have systematically removed potential sources of toxicant release to marine waters (ongoing). - Ongoing cleanup of contaminated sediments at the Mill A Site between South and Pacific Terminals.
+- Restriction of log raft storage areas along the southeast (Snohomish River) shoreline of Jetty Island (1994 to 1996). - Removal of unnecessary pilings along the Jetty Island shoreline downstream of the dock (2004).

+- 34 Central Marina West Maintenance Dredging - Construction of the Jetty Island berm (1990) that created a productive 15-acre embayment, including nearly 2 acres of fringing marsh. - Multiple beneficial placements of dredged materials on the west side of Jetty Island to maintain the berm and embayment, extend the island shoreline to the south, offset erosion on the west side of the island, increase the amount of wetland marsh habitats. - Upgrading of containment and treatment of runoff from maintenance areas. - Upgrading of water quality treatment of stormwater runoff from parking areas. - Programs to educate marina users regarding proper means of disposal of liquid and solid wastes. - Facilities to encourage marina users to reduce and properly dispose of liquid and solid wastes. - Use of concrete materials in construction or repair of Port facilities, such as Pacific Terminal, the new transient moorage in the southeast corner of the marina, the 10th Street boat launch, and the Jetty Island Dock facility. - Sediment cleanup and construction of the Pacific Terminal (completed in 1997). - Replacement of damaged, treated wood fender piles with steel at several marine terminal berths (ongoing). - Construction of a new marina in the 12th Street Waterway that resulted in a loss of shallow water habitat (through the deepening of approximately 10.24 acres of existing degraded littoral habitat).
+This loss has been offset by creation of 10.24 new acres of littoral habitat in the expanded Union Slough Restoration Site. - 14th Street (North Marina) Bulkhead Rebuild.
+The existing bulkhead along the north shore of the North Marina was replaced under a separate permitting action resulting in a net loss of approximately 0.3 acre of shallow (albeit shaded) marine habitat above approximate elevation +6 feet MLLW.
+The Port has mitigated for this loss at the Union Slough Restoration Site. - Puget Sound Initiative Cleanups at Baywood, Everett Shipyard, and several upland sites along the waterfront have systematically removed potential sources of toxicant release to marine waters (ongoing). - Ongoing cleanup of contaminated sediments at the Mill A Site between South and Pacific Terminals. - North Marina Uplands Redevelopment.
+The North Marina Master Plan calls for redevelopment of properties on the uplands between the existing North Marina and the 12th Street Waterway into a coordinated mix use development.
+Any changes to marine shorelines that result from that redevelopment will be the subject of separate permitting actions. - Shoreline cleanup and regrading along the southern shoreline of the Riverside Industrial Park. - Continued shoreline cleanup and habitat restoration at the Bay Wood property at Preston Point (in progress).

-- North Marina Uplands Redevelopment (now known as Waterfront Place Central).
-The North Marina Master Plan calls for redevelopment of properties on the uplands between the existing Central Marina and the North Marina into a coordinated mix use development.
-Any changes to marine shorelines that result from that redevelopment will be the subject of separate permitting actions. - Shoreline cleanup and regrading along the southern shoreline of the Riverside Industrial Park. - Continued shoreline cleanup and habitat restoration at the Bay Wood property at Preston Point (in progress). - Transforming the former Kimberly-Clark mill site into "Norton Terminal" after cleaning and decommissioning exposed shoreline pipes, disposing of 12,000 tons of contaminated soils, and removing 180,000 to 200,000 tons of crushed material (in progress). - Creating the Environmental Compliance Assessment Program to minimize environmental impacts by the Port and its tenants. - The Port also completed the final phase of cleanup in the northeast Waterfront Place at the former Ameron-Hulbert manufacturing site in 2021.
+- Transforming the former Kimberly-Clark mill site into "Norton Terminal" after cleaning and decommissioning exposed shoreline pipes, disposing of 12,000 tons of contaminated soils, and removing 180,000 to 200,000 tons of crushed material. - Creating the Environmental Compliance Assessment Program to minimize environmental impacts by the Port and its tenants.

+The Port is also preparing to initiate final phase of cleanup in the northeast Waterfront Place at the former Ameron-Hulbert manufacturing site.
+Work is anticipated to begin in early 2021.